February 23 – March 06, 2026

 organized by the Max Planck Institute for Gravitational Physics (Albert Einstein Institute).

 Lectures will take place daily during the morning.
-In the afternoons, we provide exercises and the opportunity for questions and discussions.
-We also plan two excursions to sights in the vicinity of Potsdam.
+In the afternoons, we provide additional lectures, exercise sessions and the opportunity for questions and discussions.
+There will also be the opportunity to meet research staff at the institute.

 Information on how to get to the Max Planck campus in Potsdam can be found here.